-Trust Wallet is non-custodial and easy to use mobile wallet app that allows you to store, receive, and send cryptocurrency tokens on the Ethereum blockchain.
+Trust Wallet is a non-custodial and easy-to-use mobile wallet app that allows you to store, receive, and send cryptocurrency tokens on the Ethereumblockchain.
 It can be downloaded for free directly from the Google Play Store as well as Apple’s App Store.

-Notably, for iOS, it is closed source while for android it is open source for security reasons.
-On the security aspect, Trust wallet does not access information by users.
+Notably, for iOS, it is closed source, while for Android, it is open source for security reasons.
+On the security aspect, the Trust wallet does not access information by users.

-Private keys are stored locally and you do not have to pass any KYC information or register account to use Trust Wallet.
-Wallet also acts as a mobile web 3.0 browser so you can use it to interact with all dapps that run on Ethereum blockchain.
+Private keys are stored locally, and you do not have to pass any KYC information or register an account to use Trust Wallet.
+The Trust wallet also acts as a mobile web 3.0 browser, so you can use it to interact with all dapps that run on the Ethereum blockchain.

 For increased security, you can add multiple layers of security features like biometric marker authentication systems like PIN and fingerprint scanning.

 Coinbase Wallet (Mobile)

 First and foremost, Coinbase is a cryptocurrency exchange.
 But they also offer a standalone mobile app that is a wallet for storing your coins.

 Coinbase Wallet is an excellent platform for both digital currency experts and beginners.

 This wallet requires you to register an account before using it, and it can be connected to your Coinbase account (but it is not mandatory).
 It can also be used as a web 3.0 browser so you can interact with Ethereum dapps via Coinbase Wallet.

 Coinbase Wallet also supports 2FA, which makes it a differentiating feature and another way to keep your digital fortune safe.